idealo/imagededup/mkdocs/docs/user_guide/benchmarks.md

 ## Datasets

 3 datasets that have been used:

 1. Near duplicate dataset ([UKBench dataset](https://archive.org/details/ukbench)): This dataset has near-duplicates that are arranged in groups of 4.
 There are a total of 2550 such groups amounting to a total of 10200 RGB images.
-The size of each image is 640 by 480 with 'jpg' extension.
+The size of each image is 640 x 480 with `jpg` extension.

 2. Transformed dataset derived from UKBench dataset: An image from different groups of the UKBench dataset was taken and the following 5 transformations were applied to the original image:

-    - Random crop preserving the original aspect ratio (new size- 560 by 420)
+    - Random crop preserving the original aspect ratio (new size - 560 x 420)
     - Horizontal flip
     - Vertical flip
     - 25 degree rotation
     - Resizing with change in aspect ratio (new aspect ratio - 1:1)

     Thus, each group has a total of 6 images (original +  transformed).
 A total of 1800 such groups were created totalling 10800 images in the dataset.

 3. Exact duplicate dataset: An image from each of the 2550 image groups of the UKBench dataset was taken and an exact duplicate was created.
 The number of images totalled 5100.